an informal review of RL with rubrics as rewards.

 This matters because during RLHF, the policy model is being shaped by those rewards.
 If the reward signal is correct on average during training but wrong in specific edge cases — and those edge cases involve the exact behaviors we most want to generalize — the model will exploit the gaps.

-The paper introduces Rationale Consistency as a complementary metric to outcome accuracy: rather than just asking “did the judge pick the right response?”, we ask “is the judge’s reasoning consistent with human reasoning?”
 Crucially, this dovetails with rubric-based approaches: an explicit rubric with per-criterion scores makes the intermediate reasoning auditable and thus amenable to this kind of consistency check.
 Rubrics, in this view, are not just a training signal — they are a transparency mechanism that makes reward models more trustworthy.
+However, the paper’s core finding is sobering: transparency alone is insufficient.
+The rubric must be correctly applied, and verifying correct application requires additional diagnostic tools beyond simple accuracy metrics.

 | Paper | Method | Rubric Source | Requires Training? | Target Domain | Key Innovation |